-Dr. Anthony Raeburn Hanks was born August 1st, 1860 near Florence in Dawn Township in Lambton County.
+Dr. Anthony Raeburn Hanks was born August 1st, 1860 in Dawn Township (near Florence), Lambton County.
 He was the 5th of 9 children born to Anton Hanks and the former Sarah McGuire.
-His siblings were; Elizabeth Ann, Frances Josephine, Sarah Electa, John A., Mary Jane, Francis Joseph, Donescius (who died in infancy), Phigenia Alfredia and William Johnston.
-His grandfather Joseph Hanks had emigrated from Germany and the McGuire’s were originally from Dublin, Ireland.
-Mr. and Mrs. Hanks were farmers in Dawn Twp.
-His younger sister Phigenia Hanks, married Dr. Walter Edwin Tiffin.
-Dr. Tiffin was born near Florence, Ontario, but he did not practice in Kent County.
-(The spelling of Phigenia has been corroborated with numerous sources.)
+His parents were farmers and his siblings were; Elizabeth Ann Hanks, Frances Josephine Hanks, Sarah Electa Hanks, John A. Hanks, Mary Jane Hanks, Francis Joseph Hanks, Donescius Hanks (who died in infancy), Phigenia Alfredia Hanks and William Johnston Hanks (who died at the age of 17).
+His grandfather Joseph Hanks had emigrated from Germany with his family and the McGuire’s were originally from Dublin, Ireland.

-Dr. Hanks was educated in rural schools until the age of 15, when he attended Sarnia High School.
-After high school, he spent a year teaching public school in Dawn Centre.
-After that he moved around from the Ottawa to St. Catharines and then spent a year teaching in Orford Township.
+Dr. Hanks was educated in rural schools until the age of 15.
+He attended Sarnia High School and spent a year teaching public school in Dawn Centre.
+After that he moved around from Ottawa to St. Catharines and then spent a year teaching in Orford Township.
 He spent a year studying medicine with a tutor.
 In the fall of 1881 he started his formal medical studies at Trinity College.
 In 1884 he practiced medicine as an undergraduate in Forestville, Michigan, thus fulfilling the requirements to obtain his degree from The University of Toronto Faculty of Medicine.
 He graduated M.D.,C.M. in 1885.
 According to the 1928 Ontario Medical Registry, Dr. Hanks joined the College of Physicians and Surgeons on the 29th of April, 1885.

-On September 1st, 1886, Dr. Hanks married Rosannah E. Ridley in the Village of Duart.
-She was born in Malahide Twp (Elgin County) on the 26th of December, 1859, the only daughter of Edward Ridley and the former Sarah King.
-She had 4 older brothers; William, Hooper, Edward and Thomas.
+On September 1st, 1886, Dr. Hanks married Rosannah Elizabeth Ridley in the Village of Duart.
+Mrs. Hanks was born in Malahide Twp (Elgin County) on the 26th of December, 1859.
+She was the youngest of 5 children and the only daughter of Edward Ridley and the former Sarah King.
+Her siblings were; William Ridley, Hooper King Ridley, Edward Henderson Ridley and Thomas Henry Ridley.
 Mrs. Hanks was raised on a farm near Bothwell and according to the 1881 census, she was a school teacher.

-Dr. and Mrs. Hanks had two daughters, Hazel Ridley Hanks (born March 27th, 1893 in Oil Springs, Lambton Co) and Edith Marion Hanks (born on the 16th of March 1898 in Kent Co).
+Dr. and Mrs. Hanks had two daughters; Hazel Ridley Hanks was born on the 27th of March, 1893 in Oil Springs, (Lambton County) and Edith Marion Hanks was born in Blenheim on the 16th of March 1898.

 In 1929, Dr. Hanks was one of the founding members of the Blenheim Rotary Club.
 Dr. Hanks’ home was located at 34 Catharine Street.

-Mrs. Hanks died on the 29th of March, 1937.
-Dr. Hanks died at his residence in Blenheim, on the 10th of November, 1944.
-Dr. and Mrs. Hanks are buried at the Evergreen Cemetery, in Blenheim.
+Mrs. Hanks died in Blenheim on the 29th of March, 1937.
+Dr. Hanks died at his residence in Blenheim on the 10th of November, 1944.
+Dr. and Mrs. Hanks were buried at Evergreen Cemetery in Blenheim.
 His home was sold in 1947 to the Royal Canadian Legion, Branch 185.
-The Legion continues to operate out of that same location today.
+The Legion continues to operate out of that location today.

-*Dr. Alexander Shaver is also featured on the Chatham-Kent Physician Tribute website.
+*Dr. Alexander McLeish Shaver is also featured on the Chatham-Kent Physician Tribute website.